mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

    **Duration:** 5 minutes

-OpenStack is multi-tenant by default, meaning that more than one user can use the platform at the time without having an access to other users' resources, impacting their work in any way or even noticing their existance.
-Multi-tenancy is provided through the concepf of domains and projects which are an abstraction used by other OpenStack services to group and isolate various types of resources (e.g. VMs).
+OpenStack is multi-tenant by default, meaning that more than one user can use the platform at the time without having an access to other users' resources, impacting their work in any way or even noticing their existence.
+Multi-tenancy is provided through the concept of domains and projects which are an abstraction used by other OpenStack services to group and isolate various types of resources (e.g. VMs).

 In turn, authentication and authorisation functions are handled through the concept of users, groups and roles.
 Even though we're going to use the default database backend in this tutorial, organisations can also plug their Canonical OpenStack into an enterprise identity and access management system, such as LDAP.